django-import-export/django-import-export/docs/faq.rst

 How to handle double-save from Signals
 --------------------------------------

-This issue can apply if you have implemented post-save signals, and you are using the import workflow in the Admin interface.
+This issue can apply if you have implemented post-save :ref:`advanced_usage:signals`, and you are using the import workflow in the Admin interface.
 You will find that the post-save signal is called twice for each instance.
 The reason for this is that the model ``save()`` method is called twice: once for the 'confirm' step and once for the 'import' step.
 The call to ``save()`` during the 'confirm' step is necessary to prove that the object will be saved successfully, or to